Say it Like a Scot

 Bonnie (gorgeous) - “Aw yer looking bonnie today” Great words to hear from anyone’s lips.
 Can also apply to anything you find particularly beautiful, especially our lovely Scottish scenery.

-Fit a Stoater (what a beauty!) - If bonnie doesn’t express your feelings enough then this is a more enthusiastic way to say it!
-Typically heard in Aberdeen.
+Fit a Stoater (what a beauty!) - If bonnie doesn’t express your feelings enough then this is a more enthusiastic way to say it.
+Typically heard in Aberdeenshire.

 Magic! (amazing) - Much the same as above!
 “You tried the food in there?
 Magic!”